deegitalbe/laravel-trustup-io-audit/README.md

 By default the config use the package Adapter to set some attributes.

-If you wish to make your own adapter you can override it in the config and you should implements the LogServiceAdapterContract.
+If you wish to make your own adapter you can overide it in the config and you should implements the LogServiceAdapterContract.

 ##